themagnifico/cocopi-docs/page-layouts.md

 Page layouts
 ===

 When your page is rendered, Cocopi takes the content and places it inside a so called page layout.
 By default, this is the main layout as defined by your site's theme: `site/theme/layout.html`.
-A page layout will also take the meta data of the current page and use parts of it, i.e. the page title to place in the broser window title.
+A page layout will also take the meta data of the current page and use parts of it, i.e. the page title to place in the browser window title.

-## Render a page with a another page layout
+## Render a page with another page layout

 If you want your page to be rendered with a different layout, you can specify that in the meta data of your page file.